A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Tensor CUR approximation for tensor triplets based on the t-product

 c) If $\cY=\underline{\I}$, then from the second part of \eqref{rsvd}, we have $\cL=\cU*\cD_2^{-1}$.
-If we substitute this in the first and second parts of \eqref{rsvd}, we arrive at
+If we substitute this in the first part of \eqref{rsvd}, we arrive at

-Clearly, \eqref{rs_1} and \ref{rs_2} shows that the GTCUR of the tensor pairs $(\cX,\cZ)$ provides the same indices for horizontal and lateral slice sampling as the GTCUR decomposition of the tensor pairs $(\cX,\underline{\bf I},\cZ)$.
-So, the proof is completed. \end{proof}
+It is evident that equations \eqref{rs_1} and \eqref{rs_2} demonstrate that the GTCUR approximation of the tensor pairs $(\cX,\cZ)$ yields identical indices for both horizontal and lateral slice sampling as the GTCUR approximation of the tensor triples $(\cX,\underline{\bf I},\cZ)$.
+This completes the proof.